 The older workforce has significant expertise and experience and we must use the opportunity to match their aspirations to share that wisdom with those of younger staff who want to learn, through coaching and mentoring approaches.

-We are a professionally rich organisation with 20% of our staff in our highest bands, an increase from 15% ten years ago.
-We need to consider whether our profile gives us the right balance of depth and breadth as delivery models change.
+We are a professionally rich organisation with 20% of our staff at band 8a or above, an increase from 15% ten years ago.
+We need to consider whether our band profiles give us the right balance of depth and breadth as delivery models change.